trueos/pcbsd/src-qt5/docs/introduction.rst

 * The options in the :ref:`Advanced Mode` screen of the installer have been streamlined.

+* The :menuselection:`utility --> zimport` menu of the text installer now lets you mount and access a specified boot environment in order to perform maintenance.

 * The ability to create a :ref:`PersonaCrypt` user and to specify a UID has been added to the :ref:`Create a User Screen`.

 * The :command:`lumina-xconfig` utility has been added to Lumina for adding, removing, and re-arranging screens in the current X session.
 This utility can be accessed